-The many dollar signs on a Medicare Summary Notice (MSN) might stand out to you – but there’s no need to reach for your checkbook.
+The many dollar signs on a Medicare Summary Notice (MSN) might stand out to you – but there’s no need to panic or reach for your checkbook.
 Medicare Summary Notices are not bills.
-A Medicare Summary Notice is a detailed receipt for services you’ve already received.
+An MSN gives a detailed list of services you’ve already received.
 It’s Medicare’s equivalent of the explanation of benefits (EOB) letters used by Medicare Advantage or other private health insurance companies.

-If you didn’t file any Medicare claims for 3 months, then you won’t receive an MSN for that time period.
+If you didn’t receive Medicare-covered services or items for 3 months, then you won’t receive an MSN for that time period.
 This goes for Part A or Part B MSNs.

 How Do You Read A Medicare Summary Notice?

-An MSN letter will include basic information about your recent claims.
+An MSN will include basic information about services or items you recently received.

-Medicare Summary Notices will include the primary doctors and medical providers who attended to you.
+Medicare Summary Notices will include the primary care doctors and specialists who attended to you.
 They will give you a precise update on the status of your annual Part B deductible or periodic Part A deductible.
 They’ll also list whether your claims were approved (hopefully!) or denied.

-If you have a Medicare Supplement or Part D drug plan that works with Medicare, your MSN will note that the claim was sent to the Medicare Supplement for processing.
+If you have a Medicare Supplement plan, your MSN will note that the claim was sent to the Medicare Supplement for processing.

 Do You Have To Do Anything Once You Get A Medicare Summary Notice?

-It’s a good idea to check your MSN for errors.
-If your list of services doesn’t match up with the care you remember receiving, then it may be time to follow up with the Medicare program.
+You should read through it and check for errors or potential fraud.
+If your list of services doesn’t match up with the care you remember receiving, then you should follow up with the Medicare program.

 Can You Get Medicare Summary Notices Electronically?

 MyMedicare.gov is the place to go for paperless Medicare Summary Notices.
 If you lose your MSN, you can reprint additional copies on MyMedicare.gov to your heart’s content.
 “Going green” for eMSNs has the added benefit of freeing up your file cabinet, and you can get the forms and review them quickly, rather than waiting 3 months for them to show up in the mailbox.

 You can also sign up for email delivery of eMSNs that will replace your MSNs from the postal service.
 Electronic delivery will process your eMSNs each month instead of every 3 months.

 Electronic delivery is a particularly important option for people who are concerned about fraud.
-Bad actors won’t be able to get MSNs out of your mailbox, and you’ll have quicker access to check your bill.
+Scammers won’t be able to take MSNs out of your mailbox, and you’ll have quicker access to your information.